Alma Möller

-Alma Dagbjört Möller (born 24 June 1961) is an Icelandic doctor.
+Alma Dagbjört Möller (born 24 June 1961) is an Icelandic doctor and politician.
 On 1 April 2018 she became the first woman to serve as the Director of Health since the office was established in 1760.
 Since February 2020, she has been one of the lead members of the Iceland's Department of Civil Protection and Emergency Management addressing the COVID-19 pandemic in Iceland.

+On 17 June 2020, Alma was awarded a knighthood of the Order of the Falcon for services to health affairs and contributions during the COVID-19 pandemic.

+She was elected to the Althing for the Social Democratic Alliance in the 2024 election.
+She became Minister of Health in the government of Prime Minister Kristrún Frostadóttir.

 Early life

 Alma was born in Siglufjörður to Helena Sigtryggsdóttir and Jóhann Georg Möller.
 She was the youngest of 6 siblings that included Kristján L. Möller, a former parliamentarian and Minister of Communications.

 In May 1990, she became the first woman to serve as a helicopter doctor for the Icelandic Coast Guard.